-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the SWAROVSKI Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine Swarovski Product or is not authorized by Swarovski to be sold in connection with the SWAROVSKI Trademarks; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine Swarovski Product or any other product produced by Swarovski that is not Swarovski's or not produced under the authorization, control, or supervision of Swarovski and approved by Swarovski for sale under the SWAROVSKI Trademarks; - c. committing any acts calculated to cause consumers to believe that Defendants' Counterfeit Swarovski Products are those sold under the authorization, control, or supervision of Swarovski, or are sponsored by, approved by, or otherwise connected with Swarovski; - d. further infringing the SWAROVSKI Trademarks and damaging Swarovski's goodwill; and - e. manufacturing, shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Swarovski, nor authorized by Swarovski to be sold or offered for sale, and which bear any of Swarovski's trademarks, including the
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under, or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. using the SWAROVSKI Trademarks or any reproductions, counterfeit copies, or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a genuine Swarovski Product or is not authorized by Swarovski to be sold in connection with the SWAROVSKI Trademarks; - b. passing off, inducing, or enabling others to sell or pass off any product as a genuine Swarovski Product or any other product produced by Swarovski that is not Swarovski's or not produced under the authorization, control, or supervision of Swarovski and approved by Swarovski for sale under the SWAROVSKI Trademarks; - c. committing any acts calculated to cause consumers to believe that Defendants' Counterfeit Swarovski Products are those sold under the authorization, control, or supervision of Swarovski, or are sponsored by, approved by, or otherwise connected with Swarovski;

-SWAROVSKI Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof;
+- d. further infringing the SWAROVSKI Trademarks and damaging Swarovski's goodwill; and - e. manufacturing, shipping, delivering, holding for sale, transferring or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for Swarovski, nor authorized by Swarovski to be sold or offered for sale, and which bear any of Swarovski's trademarks, including the SWAROVSKI Trademarks, or any reproductions, counterfeit copies, or colorable imitations thereof;

-- 2) Entry of an Order that, upon Swarovski's choosing, the registrant of the Defendant Domain Names shall be changed from the current registrant to Swarovski, and that the domain name registries for the Defendant Domain Names, including, but not limited to, VeriSign, Inc., Neustar, Inc., Afilias Limited, CentralNic, Nominet, and the Public Interest Registry, shall unlock and change the registrar of record for the Defendant Domain Names to a registrar of Swarovski's selection, and that the domain name registrars, including, but not limited to, GoDaddy Operating Company, LLC ("GoDaddy"), Name.com, PDR LTD. d/b/a PublicDomainRegistry.com ("PDR"), and Namecheap Inc. ("Namecheap"), shall take any steps necessary to transfer the Defendant Domain Names to a registrar account of Swarovski's selection; or that the same domain name registries shall disable the Defendant Domain Names and make them inactive and untransferable; - 3) Entry of an Order that, upon Swarovski's request, those in privity with Defendants and those with notice of the injunction, including, without limitation, any online marketplace platforms such as iOffer, eBay, AliExpress, Alibaba, Amazon, Wish.com, and Dhgate, web hosts, sponsored search engine or ad-word providers, credit cards, banks, merchant account providers, third party processors and other payment processing service providers, Internet search engines such as Google, Bing and Yahoo, and domain name registrars, including, but not limited to, GoDaddy, Name.com, PDR, and Namecheap, (collectively, the "Third Party Providers") shall: - a. disable and cease providing services being used by Defendants, currently or in the future, to engage in the sale of goods using the SWAROVSKI Trademarks;
+2) Entry of an Order that, at Swarovski's request, the registrant of the Domain Names shall be changed from the current registrant to Swarovski, and that the domain name registries for the Domain Names, including, but not limited to, VeriSign, Inc., Neustar, Inc., Afilias Limited, CentralNic, Nominet, and the Public Interest Registry, shall unlock and change the registrar of record for the Domain Names to a registrar of Swarovski's selection, and that the domain name registrars, including, but not limited to, GoDaddy Operating Company, LLC ("GoDaddy"), Name.com, PDR LTD. d/b/a PublicDomainRegistry.com ("PDR"), and Namecheap Inc. ("Namecheap"), shall take any steps necessary to transfer the Domain Names to a registrar account of Swarovski's selection; or that the same domain name registries shall disable the Domain Names and make them inactive and untransferable;

-- b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the SWAROVSKI Trademarks; and - c. take all steps necessary to prevent links to the Defendant Domain Names identified on Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant Domain Names from any search index; - 4) That Defendants account for and pay to Swarovski all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the SWAROVSKI Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 5) In the alternative, that Swarovski be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the SWAROVSKI Trademarks; - 6) That Swarovski be awarded its reasonable attorneys' fees and costs; and - 7) Award any and all other relief that this Court deems just and proper.
+3) Entry of an Order that, upon Swarovski's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as eBay, AliExpress, Alibaba, Amazon, Wish.com, and Dhgate (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of counterfeit and infringing goods using the SWAROVSKI Trademarks;

+- 4) That Defendants account for and pay to Swarovski all profits realized by Defendants by reason of Defendants' unlawful acts herein alleged, and that the amount of damages for infringement of the SWAROVSKI Trademarks be increased by a sum not exceeding three times the amount thereof as provided by 15 U.S.C. § 1117; - 5) In the alternative, that Swarovski be awarded statutory damages for willful trademark counterfeiting pursuant to 15 U.S.C. § 1117(c)(2) of \$2,000,000 for each and every use of the SWAROVSKI Trademarks; - 6) That Swarovski be awarded its reasonable attorneys' fees and costs; and - 7) Award any and all other relief that this Court deems just and proper.

-Dated this 3rd day of October 2019.
+Dated this 22nd day of June 2021.

 Respectfully submitted,